raimonvibe/mini-gemini-chat/README (2).md

 - Minimalist design → easy to understand and extend.
 - Logo image (`gemini.png`) adds branding.

-### 👀 What could be improved
-- `.env` should be in `.gitignore` to avoid leaking secrets (only keep `.env.example` public).
-- Repo metadata (topics, description) is missing.
-- Styling is inline/minimal — could be moved to a dedicated `styles.css`.
-- No tests, limited error handling.

-### 💡 Suggestions
-1. Put `gemini.png` at the top of `README.md` (done ✅).
-2. Move CSS into `public/styles.css` for modularity.
-3. Add `.gitignore` with `.env`.
-4. Fill in repo description and topics for better discoverability.
-5. Add screenshots or a GIF demo of the app in action.

----

 ## ✅ You’re ready!
 Now you have your **own Gemini chatbot** running locally.
 Type messages in the input box and Gemini will respond.